Olafkuusik/Contactform/README.md

     integration

 All libraries and bundles included in the project are released under the MIT or BSD license.
-I would like to thank Ryan Weaver for helping me a few bugfixes with reactjs.
+I would like to thank Ryan Weaver for helping me with a few bugfixes with reactjs.

 Enjoy!